ASSASSINATING CITIZENS: How not to fight terror

 Perhaps so.
 But who is knocking at the door?
 With one important exception, the Republican candidates vying to replace Obama are in full-throated support of expansive government power when it comes to sending troops to war.
 Mitt Romney, Rick Santorum, and Newt Gingrich are firing up their bases by rattling sabers over the Iran nuclear program, for instance.
 Their palms are sweaty with anticipation: they want to grasp the reigns of power, so that they may “kill the terrorists” and flex their muscle in the Middle East.
 A lot of Democrats might start to miss their civil liberties when kindly President Obama is no longer in charge.

-One Republican candidate is a man apart.
-As a defender of civil liberties and a champion of peace, there is no comparison.
+One Republican candidate takes a different stance.
 To close out this blog post, I will share some highlights from a speech to the U.S. Congress delivered before the war in Iraq, but after the U.S. invasion of Afghanistan.
 The speaker is Texas Representative Ron Paul.
 The full text of the speech can be accessed here.

 The need to define our target is … crucial.
 Without it, the special interests and the ill-advised will clamor for all kinds of expansive militarism.
 Planning to expand and fight a never-ending war in 60 countries [is misguided].
 The pervasive and indefinable enemy – “terrorism” – cannot be conquered with weapons and UN nation building.